tropicbird/msc-dissertation-code/README.md

-# msc-dissertation-code
+# Application of Machine Learning to Species Distribution Models with Citizen Science Data (MATH5872M Dissertation in Data Science and Analytics)
-This is the main code used for my MSc dissertation project.
+This code is part of my MSc dissertation project of University of Leeds.
+If you have any question about the project, please kindly let me know :).
+Thank you!